-Optional mix in's: 2 Tablespoons of chia seeds, ground flax seeds, hemp hearts, honey, maple syrup or brown sugar
+Optional mix-in's: 2 Tablespoons chia seeds, ground flax seeds, hemp hearts, honey, maple syrup, or brown sugar

-- Place the lid on the instant pot and seal the pressure valve.
-Press the pressure cook button and set the cook time for 3 minutes on high pressure.
+- Place the lid on the Instant Pot and seal the pressure valve.
+Press the Pressure Cook button and set the cook time for 3 minutes on High pressure.
 It will take about 15 minutes to reach pressure.
 When the pot beeps, allow it to naturally release for 10 minutes.
-Then turn the valve to vent with hot pads and remove the lid.
+Turn the valve to vent with hot pads and remove the lid.

 - Stir the oats to mix in any of the water that has not evaporated.
 The oats will thicken as you stir them.
 Taste and add in more cinnamon, honey, or brown sugar, if desired.